scikit-learn/enhancement_proposals/slep019/proposal.rst

 - value non-coding contributions in the project and acknowledge all efforts, including those that are not quantified by GitHub users' activity
-- empower more contributors in effectively being able to participate in the projects without requiring the security responsibilities of tracking code changes to the main branches.
+- empower more contributors to effectively participate in the project without requiring the security responsibilities of tracking code changes to the main branches.
 These considerations should lead to the diversification of contribution paths [4]_.